-This paper has looked at the effectiveness of project management education based on a review of recent literature, interviews with major stakeholders, and review of the framework for development of professional competence suggested by Cheetham & Chivers (1996).
+This paper has questioned the suitability of the certification programs by project management bodies in Australia for recognition as a true profession.
+It has also looked at the effectiveness of project management education based on a review of recent literature, interviews with major stakeholders, and review of a framework for development of professional competence suggested by Cheetham & Chivers (1996).
 Comparison of various modes of delivery of project management education suggests that face-to-face education may be measurably superior to online delivery and print-based distance education, however, empirical research is required to confirm or refute the values attributed to the respective elements of competence in the analysis above, and this will form part of further research to be carried out by the author.
-Of particular interest will be how the deficiencies suggested in the learning environments associated with distance education and the Internet can be overcome or minimised.